 Zacks Investment Research

 Standard & Poor's

 3 / 5 Stars

-The investment seeks capital appreciation; reasonable income and conservation of capital is a secondary consideration.
+The investment seeks current income and long-term growth of capital.
 The fund invests primarily in a combination of equity securities of large U.S. companies and high quality fixed income securities.
 It invests not less than 25% of its net assets in fixed income securities.
 The fund may invest up to 75% of its net assets in fixed income securities when, in the opinion of the Adviser, the prospective returns of equity securities appear to be lower or less certain than those of fixed income securities.

 Risk is Below Average compared to funds in the same category according to Morningstar.